The One Thing You Never Want In Your Supplements

 These days, there is literally a supplement for everything.
 Stressed out?
 Time for some magnesium.
 Trouble sleeping?
 Melatonin to the rescue.
 The sheer variety of products out there makes it easier than ever to fill in any nutritional gaps and feel more vibrant and nourished every day.
 However, the expanding supplement market also means that you need to pay more attention than ever to the quality of product you’re using.
-These days, not-so-healthy compounds like artificial colors, hydrogenated oils, and even lead have been found in certain supplements.
+These days, not-so-healthy compounds like artificial colors, hydrogenated oils, and even lead1 have been found in certain supplements.
 Yuck.

 Perhaps one of the most pervasive—and potentially dangerous—things that could make its way into supplements is herbicides, particularly glyphosate.

 First sprayed in 1974, the weed killer has become the most commonly used herbicide in the United States, its use skyrocketing with the introduction of GMO crops.